 Web Literacy Map

-The WebMaker project, through the Web Literacy Map, has defined a set of tags to qualify the various competencies and skills recommended to get better at reading, writing and participating on the Web.
-We use them on MDN to help our users to find the best resources to suit their needs:
+The WebMaker project, through the Web Literacy Map, has defined skills needed to optimally read, write, and participate on the Web.
+We use Web literacy skills as tags on MDN to help our users find the resources that best suit their needs:

-- The article provides information on how to critically evaluate information found on the web.
+- The information in the article helps the reader understand how to critically evaluate information you find on the Web

-- The article provides information on how to create and curate content for the web.
+- how to create and curate content for the Web

-- The article provides information on how to code and/or create interactive experiences on the web.
+- how to code and/or create interactive experiences on the Web

 - The article's content covers ways to create resources with others.

-- The article provides information on how to help keep the web universally accessible.
+- how to help keep the Web accessible to everybody

 Putting it all together

 So to each page you assign tags from several tag types, for example